tricodex/huggingface-dl/README.md

 This script provides a convenient way to download Hugging Face models or datasets directly as a zip file, without the need for git.
 It also includes a progress bar to monitor the download.
 No need to worry about bigger files and git lfs.

+## Credits

+This script is inspired by the `huggingface_hub` library, which provides the core functionality for interacting with the Hugging Face Hub.
+Please refer to the [huggingface_hub repository](https://github.com/huggingface/huggingface_hub) for more details.

 ## Features

 - **Simplified Download:** Easily download Hugging Face repositories without Git.